 As exhilarating as it may sound to be surrounded by all of your college besties, there will be times when you need to be alone.
 Not to mention, if you are sharing a room with another person, this alone time sometimes isn’t easy to come by.
 That is why finding a quiet place to escape to is so beneficial for the times when you need to cram for an exam or clear your head.

 With this escapism space, it’s important to note that you should never feel like you owe anyone an excuse for why you need to be alone.
 This may be easier said than done if you’re still living under your parents’ roof, but try not to feel ashamed or guilty for wanting to step out.
 You deserve a place of peace.

 If you cannot seem to find a space that is easily accessible for you to escape to when you need alone time, going for a walk is a perfect alternative.
 This is also something that doesn’t require reasoning behind why you’re going out.
 If you need a break from your roommates or siblings, go take advantage of the fresh air.
 Plus, you don’t even have to have a destination in mind!
 Do a loop around campus and you’ll come back with a clearer head.

 Now, I am a huge planner.
 I have a physical notebook where I write down all of my homework assignments and I use Google Calendar to keep track of my classes, meetings, and work shifts.
-However, even if you’re not really into this type of organization, it is still crucial to at least attempt to make time in your schedule for doing things for you.
-This doesn’t mean you need to plan an entire spa day for yourself, but simply making sure you allow yourself some free time will ensure that you aren’t overworking or overbooking yourself.
+However, even if you’re not really into this type of organization, it is still crucial to schedule in time for yourself every. single. day.
+This doesn’t mean you need to plan an entire spa day, but simply making sure you allow yourself some free time will ensure that you aren’t overworking or overbooking yourself.